 How to give birth easily: 9 secret tips to speed up your delivery

-Mums, you can also experience a swift labour like Monica.
-Here are 9 secret tips on how give birth easily which you can practice.
+Mums, you can also experience a swift labour.
+Here are 9 secret tips on how to give birth easily which you can practice.

 “Fitness increases endurance.
-If your body tends to be better able to tolerate labor, you tend not to need medical intervention, “says Tekoa.
+If your body tends to be better able to tolerate labour, you tend not to need medical intervention, “says Tekoa.

 Try to walk regularly, swim, or do pregnancy exercises.
 But of course, don’t forget to consult your midwife or obstetrician first, because every mum is different.

 Getting used to childbirth classes will help reduce your anxiety, mums.
 Try to find a suitable class near you and ask your hubby to tag along, too.